38/plumber_examples/src/fileserver/README.md

 This is a simple server which you can access the static files under ./environment directory

+# Prerequisite
+For all the examples, you should initialize the Plumber environment first.
+To enter the Plumber environment, type the following command under the root directory of **this repository (not this example directory)**

+	./init

 # How to make?
-It's simple, just
+It's simple, first, you need to change pwd to the example directory and make

-	make
+	cd ${ENVROOT}/src/fileserver && make

 # How to start?
 You can start the server by typing command